pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing_devnet.md

 # The address of the account that will be used to fund the application accounts
 # so that they can stake on the network.
+# TODO_TECHDEBT(@bryanchriswhite, #512): Replace with faucet address.
 funding_account_address: pokt1eeeksh2tvkh7wzmfrljnhw4wrhs55lcuvmekkw # address for pnf account

-# In non-ephemeral chains, the gateways are identified by their address.
+# In non-ephemeral chains, the gateways are identified by their addresses.
 gateways:
   - address: pokt15vzxjqklzjtlz7lahe8z2dfe9nm5vxwwmscne4
     exposed_url: https://devnet-sophon-gateway-1.poktroll.com